dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 When I was a student, we used to say that no one had ever written a Makefile from scratch.
 There was just one original ur-Makefile carved on stone tablets by, like, the Sumerians, and then handed down from generation to generation.

 A Makefile contains a series of *rules*, each of which specifies a series of build commands.
-The default rule is called `all`, so running `make` with no additional arguments is equivalent to
+The default rule is called `all`.
+Running `make` with no additional arguments is equivalent to

 ```
 prompt$ make all
 ```

-Suppose you've written a homework project with three source files named `hw1.c`, `hw2.c`, and `hw3.c`.
-You want to compile each source file into its own executable.
-Here's a Makefile that accomplishes this task:
+Suppose you've written a homework project with three source files named `hw1.c`, `hw2.c`, and `hw3.c` and you need to compile each source file into its own executable.
+Here's a Makefile:

 ```
 all: